Barbet vs Azawakh: Complete Comparison (2026)

 Health and Lifespan Comparison

 Barbet has a typical lifespan of 12-14 years, while Azawakh lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
-Barbet is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Barbet is predisposed to hip and joint issues, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Azawakh faces its own health challenges including Potential Health Concerns, Physical Considerations.
 Barbet has 3 documented predispositions compared to 2 for Azawakh, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health